I am often asked through this website, and my Youtube channel, where, in my opinion, is the best place to stay in Fuerteventura.

 The main resorts in Fuerteventura are Corralejo, Caleta De Fuste, El Cotillo, Costa Calma and the Morro Jable / Jandia area.
 Every one of them is different so at least one of them should appeal to you.

-Where you choose obviously depends on many things, such as:
+Where you might consider the best place to stay in Fuerteventura obviously depends on many things, such as:

 - are you a family with children – then choose Caleta de Fuste, Corralejo or Costa Calma (You may also like to read my post – The best resort in Fuerteventura for families)

-- do you like quiet places – then choose El Cotillo and perhaps Morro Jable town
+- is your preference quiet places – then choose El Cotillo and perhaps Morro Jable town

 - do you prefer places with lots of nightlife – then choose Corralejo or Caleta de Fuste